Shaun the Sheep Movie: Plot

 Shaun, a mischievous sheep living with his flock at Mossy Bottom Farm, is bored with the routine of life on the farm.
 He concocts a plan to have a day off by tricking the farmer into going back to sleep by counting his sheep repeatedly.
 However, the caravan in which they put the farmer to bed accidentally rolls away, taking him into a city.
 Bitzer, the farmer's dog, chases after him.
-The farmer receives a blow to the head and is taken to a hospital, where he is diagnosed with amnesia.
+The farmer is hit on the head and is taken to a hospital, where he is diagnosed with amnesia.
 Upon leaving, he wanders into a hair salon and, acting on a vague recollection of shearing his sheep, cuts a celebrity's hair.
 The celebrity loves the result and the farmer gains popularity as a hair stylist called "Mr. X".

 Meanwhile, the sheep find life impossible without the farmer, so Shaun sneaks onto a bus to the city; to his surprise, the rest of the flock follow him on another bus.
-They disguise themselves as people and begin looking for the farmer, but Shaun is caught by Trumper, a mean Animal Control worker.
+They disguise themselves as people and begin looking for the farmer, but Shaun is caught by Trumper, an animal control worker.
 Shaun is reunited with Bitzer in the animal lock-up, and with the help of a homeless dog named Slip, they manage to escape while imprisoning Trumper.
-They find the farmer by a poster, but he does not recognise them because of his amnesia and shoos them away.
+They find the farmer, but he does not recognise them because of his amnesia and shoos them away.

-Heartbroken, Shaun, Bitzer and the flock take shelter in a dark alleyway, but they find evidence of the farmer's amnesia, lifting their spirits.
-They devise a plan which involves putting the farmer to sleep again, returning him to the trailer on a pantomime horse.
-They are then attacked by Trumper with a taser, who is then pulled down the alleyway.
+Upon finding evidence of the farmer's amnesia, Shaun, Bitzer, and the flock put the farmer to sleep again, returning him to the trailer on a pantomime horse.
+They are attacked by Trumper with a taser, who is then pulled down the alleyway.
 At the farm, the group hides in a shed.
 Trumper uses the farmer's tractor in an attempt to push the shed into a nearby rock quarry.
 The farmer wakes up, and, seeing his reflection with the animals, regains his memories.
-The animals and farmer work together to stop Trumper, and he is ultimately when the bull over the hedge attacks Trumper, sending him flying over the quarry and into some manure.
+The animals and farmer work together to stop Trumper, and he is ultimately defeated when a bull sends him flying over the quarry and into some manure.
 Slip leaves, but is adopted by a bus driver who finds her on the road.

-The farmer and the animals have a renewed appreciation for each other, and the next day, the farmer cancels the day's routine activities for an official day off.
-The animal-control service is turned into an animal protection centre, Trumper finds work wearing a chicken suit to promote a restaurant as a punishment for his crimes, and the farmer sees a news report detailing some of the mayhem he slept through during his rescue from the city, much to his and the animals' shock.
+The farmer and the animals have a renewed appreciation for each other, and the next day, the farmer cancels the routine activities for an official week off.
+The animal control service is turned into an animal protection centre, Trumper is demoted to wear a chicken suit and promote a restaurant as a punishment for his crimes, and the farmer sees a news report detailing some of the mayhem he slept through during his rescue from the city, much to his and the animals' shock.